-Our model formulates human saccade movement as a two state Markov chain that can be viewed as a dichotomy between a top-down driven (head) state and a bottom-up drive saliency (non-head) state.
+Our model formulates human saccade movement as a two state Markov chain that can be viewed as a dichotomy between two states (head and non-head) with different cue priorities.
 It extracts transition probabilities between these two states automatically, and the learned weights show a preference for heads and gaze related fixations when originating on a head, while being more saliency driven when originating elsewhere.
-This is intuitive, and we see this as a step towards a more dynamic understanding of eye movement behavior of subjects when free viewing natural scenes beyond fixed maps of fixation predictions.
+This is intuitive, and we see this as a step towards a more dynamic understanding of eye movement behavior of subjects when free-viewing natural scenes beyond fixed maps of fixation predictions.
+In many cases, the cognitive agenda and current drives of a subject are not known.
+However, the learned weights of our model can give us insight into the cognitive biases of subjects when analyzing the differences between patient groups, cultures, and genders.
+Other cues that were not addressed here, such as text and motion, can also be integrated into this model to further enhance fixation prediction performance.